Orbital Tumors Capillary Hemangioma

 Treatment / Medical /Surgery

 Not all orbital hemangiomas need to be removed.
-If, however, there is evidences of amblyopia or significant Ptosis ('Ptosis is may also be called Blepharoptosis.
+If, however, there is evidences of amblyopia or significant Ptosis ('Ptosis is sometimes referred to as Blepharoptosis.
 It refers to an eyelid which is droopy.
-This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.') treatment may possibly be initiated as outlined below:
+This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.') treatment might be initiated as outlined below:

 • Amblyopia management